HUGE GREAT 2A BREAKING NEWS FROM NEW YORK STATE...

 Frequently Asked Questions

-Why did New York try to delay the 'Lane v.
-James' case ruling?
+Why did New York try to get a stay in the 'Lane v.
+James' case?

-New York sought a stay to delay a final judgment, hoping to wait for decisions in other similar 'assault weapon' ban cases.
-This tactic is often employed to prolong the enforcement of existing laws while legal challenges proceed.
+New York sought a stay to delay a final judgment in the 'Lane v.
+James' case, likely hoping to wait for outcomes in similar 'assault weapon' ban cases in other jurisdictions, such as Connecticut.
+This tactic aimed to keep the ban in effect longer.

 Related News